Murder defendant who denies shotgun attack confessed three times, Crown says

 "Talakai remained inside the car while Mr Vaitohi got out and approached the address," Howard said, explaining that Moala and Mafileo were sitting on a bench just outside the front porch having a smoke.
 "In total, Mr Vaitohi fired three shots from the shotgun."

-At least one shot was to his upper chest area, resulting in wounds to his face, chest arms and legs and piercing Moala's heart.
+At least one shot was to Moala's upper chest area, resulting in wounds to his face, chest arms and legs and piercing his heart.
 Another shot, prosecutors said, was to his back.

-The defendants left the shooting scene, prosecutors said, in a Honda Jazz that was later tested and found to have DNA matching Moala and Vaitohi.
+The defendants left, prosecutors said, in a Honda Jazz that was later found to have DNA matching Moala and Vaitohi.

 At about 4am that same day, Vaitohi was getting a ride to this partner's house from a roommate of his sister's, according to prosecutors.
 During the ride, Howard said, the defendant began rapping "about someone rushing him and him going bang".